-We can easily process sum queries on a static array, because we can use a data structure called a prefix sum array.
-Each value in such an array equals the sum of values in the original array up to that position.
+We can easily process sum queries on a static array by constructing a prefix sum array.
+Each value in the prefix sum array equals the sum of values in the original array up to that position, i.e., the value at position k is $sum_q(0,k)$.
+The prefix sum array can be constructed in O(n) time.